 - As a California Community College transfer student, if you meet the requirements

-- Submit a California Community College GPA based on 24 completed units to the California Student Aid Commission by March 2.
+- Submit a California Community College GPA, based on 24 completed units, to the California Student Aid Commission by March 2nd.
 Note: Most colleges, if not all, electronically submit student's GPA to the commission before the deadline.

 - If you receive a preliminary award notice you must complete a Transfer Entitlement Certification form at WebGrants for Students

 Important!
-Starting with the 2017/18 academic year students must create a Web Grants account (https://mygrantinfo.csac.ca.gov/logon.asp) and claim their award.
-If a student doesn’t claim their award and the school doesn’t either, the student will not show up on the schools roster to award for the 2017/18 award year.
+Students must create a Web Grants account (https://mygrantinfo.csac.ca.gov/logon.asp) and claim their award.
+If a student doesn’t claim their award and the school doesn’t either, the student will not show up on the schools roster

-Once you submit your completed FAFSA or CA Dream Act Application (CADAA) and California Community College GPA you will be considered for the appropriate Cal Grant award based on GPA, financial need and college of attendance.
+Once you submit your completed FAFSA or CADAA and California Community College GPA you will be considered for the appropriate Cal Grant award based on GPA, financial need and college of attendance.
 For additional information visit the California Student Aid Commission website click here.

-To renew your Cal Grant, you must complete and file a Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) for the upcoming academic year, available October 1st.
+To renew your Cal Grant, you must complete FAFSA or CADAA application, available October 1st for the upcoming academic year.
 As a renewal student, it is not necessary for you to submit a GPA verification form.
 Once your grant is renewed, you will be able to view your information for the new academic year on WebGrants for Students.
 This information is usually available by late July when renewals occur.